High Standards, Not High Stakes

 Massachusetts is one of the few states in the country to require a high school graduation test

 Massachusetts likes to brag that it has an exceptional national reputation for public education, but in one aspect, it’s a straggling outlier.
-The state requires a high school graduation test for a diploma, one of just eight that continue to do so.
+The state requires a high school graduation test for a diploma, which is becoming a rarity in the United States.

-Massachusetts, which administers the MCAS-based graduation test in the 10th grade, is joined by Florida, Illinois, Louisiana, New York, Texas, Virginia and Wyoming.
+Massachusetts, which administers the MCAS-based graduation test in the 10th grade, is joined by Florida, Louisiana, Massachusetts, Ohio, New Jersey, New York (which is moving toward a fairer and more equitable system in place of a graduation requirement), Texas, Virginia and Wyoming.

 Reaching the 2024 Ballot